 How to start the Ketogenic Diet – a detailed guide for how to start, a list of what to eat and things to expect when following a low carb high fat diet.

 Chances are that by now you’ve heard about the Ketogenic (Keto) diet.
 It’s a very low-carb high fat diet that has skyrocketed in popularity.

-You may have noticed that I’ve started posting a few low carb / keto recipes lately or offered keto options for some regular recipes.
+You may have noticed that I’ve started posting a lot more low carb / keto recipes lately or offered keto options for some regular recipes.